LuYu0106/irobot/readme.txt

-This is a group project for cs6310 Spring 2019 Assignment 6
+This is a group project for irobot simulation

-Team: A6-6
-Team members: Jing Xue, Yanqun Xu, Xicheng Huang, Lu Yu

 Files to submit:
 - design_docs: UML sequence, class, deployment and use case diagrams